yob/deflate/README.markdown

 I'm not using this in the real world anywhere, and you probably shouldn't either.

+## Usage

-The API is unstable - refer to `spec/integration_spec.rb` for examples.
+The API is unstable - refer to `spec/integration_spec.rb` for current examples.

 ## Tests